 Manage your expectations about what “contacts” can do for you If you’ve ever spent time with jobbing actors, you may’ve noticed they seem to hang around with all sorts of fancy-pants people but it rarely seems to help their career much.
 If you’re self-employed, especially in a competitive field, you’ll constantly hear “It’s who you know.” and about how “So-and-so got a job from a tweet”.
 Reality’s a bit more complicated than that.
 It could take months or years, if at all, for a new contact to win you work.
 Yes, a “gissa job” tweet or blog post could turn into one of those “How-I-Got-My-Dream-Job” magazine features.
 But it’s much more likely to win you a small project worth a few hundred pounds that takes months from first contact to payment.
 Even if you meet someone really “successful” or famous, unless they’re in a direct hiring position it’s unlikely they’ll be able to help you quickly.
 They’re also difficult people to build lasting relationships with as they’re so busy and so inundated with communications.
 It’s best to think of big-hitters in your address book as a boost to your confidence rather than your bank account.

 Get used to a new relationship with time It’s extremely difficult to work to a specific time when there’s no-one there to care.
 It just is.
 You’ll probably never manage to be at your desk at 9:30 sharp.
 Rather than get locked into a miserable battle with yourself, accept it and be flexible and realistic.
 Instead of setting a specific time to start or finish work, set a window, e.g “Between 9:15 and 9:30”. and you’re more likely to stick to it.
-(N.B: This advice only applies to working on your own, not to things involving others.
-Respect other people’s time and deadlines if you want a) work b) to be liked in general).
+(N.B: This doesn’t mean “Just do everything whenever you want to and sod everyone else.”
+You will still need to respect other people’s time and deadlines if you want a) work, b) to be liked in general).

 Don’t meet people at stilted “networking events”.
 Just meet peopleI’ve never been attracted to anyone on anything called a date, or met anyone useful to my work at anything called a networking evening (At one I went to, I met an unemployed male graduate posing as a Woman’s Hour producer.
 I sensed something was up when he hadn’t heard of the Wonder Stuff, which a BBC radio producer really should have…).
 Go to a couple of those things at the beginning, so you can tell everyone who suggests it that you’ve done it.
 Then just go to what moves you and meet people while you’re there.
 Conferences, talks, panels, workshops, museums, theatres all have interesting people in them.
 Books about networking I keep meaning to read and haven’t but that perhaps you should: Networking for People Who Hate Networking: A Field Guide for Introverts, the Overwhelmed, and the Underconnected by Devora Zack and Quiet: The Power of Introverts in a World That Can’t Stop Talking by Susan Cain.